sdaves/microthings/readme.md

 # microthings

-Microfrontends and Microservices with 100% Pure Python and Domain Driven Design .
-Flask for your processes with SPA HTML5 static js interfaces using generated ES6 modules.
+Microservices and Microfrontends with 100% Pure Python and Domain Driven Design.
+Serverless Bottle.py for your stateless processes and a Preact client UI packaged as WebComponents using transcrypt. https://microthings.netlify.com/

-https://microthings.netlify.com/

 ## Badges